FAN-finance/FAN.GitHub.io/docs/README.md

 **FAN:** stable coin, then name is FAN

-**Morgtage:** the main contract that accepts assets, such as security tokens, and issues stable coins pegged by the price of the assets in USD.
+**Mortgage:** the main contract that accepts assets, such as security tokens, and issues stable coins pegged by the price of the assets in USD.

 **Oracle:** read the external data, such as real estate housing price, secondary market price